adityapatkar/driveberry/README.md

 ## Acknowledgements

-A special thanks to professor Jerry Wu at University of Maryland for his guidance and support throughout the project.
+A special thanks to professor Jerry Wu and the TA Aman Sharma at `University of Maryland` for their guidance and support throughout the project.

 Code is inspired by the following projects: